Luisa Karman

 She worked closely with the collections at the Pitt Rivers Museum to analyse the links between object ownership, the British Empire, and the politics of representation through museum display.
 Her dissertation traced the trajectory of a collection of Afro-Brazilian liturgical objects, confiscated due to religious racism, kept under police custody, and released after 100 years thanks to the effort of religious communities, researchers, and museum workers - now engaged collectively in curating the objects in the Museu da República.

-Expanding on this exercise of excavating collections with a commitment to heritage justice, Luisa is now a doctoral researcher engaged in mapping the biographies of Brazilian objects in UK museums, tracing how colonial and epistemological regimes of power influenced acquisition and the representation of Indigenous and Afro-Brazilian peoples.
+Expanding on this exercise of excavating collections with a commitment to cultural dignity and heritage justice, Luisa is now a doctoral researcher tracing the biographies of Afro-Brazilian objects in UK museums to examine Transatlantic flows of people, objects and ideas.

 In parallel to her academic work, Luisa has worked as a researcher at Tate and the Institute for Historical Justice and Reconciliation.
 She also created a multi-media online art platform, Artinerário/Artinerary, aimed at bridging the transatlantic gap by making art historical knowledge more widely accessible in Portuguese showcasing the work of emerging Brazilian artists to international audiences.
 Luisa has been awarded the CHASE AHRC Doctoral Studentship to support her research.